BMW M4 review

 Leg room, head room & passenger space

 Despite its Coupe name tag, the M4 is surprisingly spacious and practical.
 Unlike other 4 Series models, teh M4 is a strict four-seater, with the rear bench divided into two, bolstered chairs.
-Still, head room is good despite the sloping roofine and there's a decent amount of headroom.
+Still, headroom is good despite the sloping roofine and there's a decent amount of legroom.
+It's worth noting that the limited-run GTS model swaps the rear seats for a bright orange roll cage.

 Convertible models aren't quite as spacious in the rear as the hood mechanism eats into shoulder and elbow room.
 Still, while its cosier than the Coupe, there's still enough space for two adults to sit in reasonable comfort.
 And while the thick C-Pillars make it feel a little claustrophobic with the roof in place, it's far airer than the fabric roofed Audi RS5.